 In the HRA, ICF also considered chronic and cancer risks from stationary sources.
-The proposed Plan would not directly affect the emissions strength or profile of these sources, and no data is readily available to project future emissions from stationary sources; thus, the analysis assumed future pollutant concentrations from these sources remains static in time.
-As a consequence of this assumption, the only influence the proposed Plan was assumed to have on incremental concentrations from stationary sources is when sensitive receptors are new or relocated as a result of the proposed Plan.
+Like the approved The proposed Plan, the proposed Amendment would not directly affect the emissions strength or profile of these sources, and no data is readily available to project future emissions from stationary sources; thus, the analysis assumed future pollutant concentrations from these sources remains static in time.
+As a consequence of this assumption, the only influence the approved proposedPlan was assumed to have on incremental concentrations from stationary sources is when sensitive receptors are new or relocated as a result of the proposed_approved_Plan.
 (See Section 4.5 for discussion of receptor types and locations.)
+The proposed Amendment would not change the approved Plan's sensitive receptors or their locations.